Area of a Sphere Calculator

 With our area of a sphere calculator, you can analyze every parameter of a sphere you want, but it is chiefly dedicated to its surface area.
 How to find the area of a sphere?
-If you only want to estimate its value, enter one of the chosen quantity into the right field.
-However, if you want to learn about the the area of the sphere formulas, keep reading the following text.
+If you only want to estimate its value, enter one of the chosen quantities into the right field.
+However, if you want to learn about the area of the sphere formulas, keep reading.

-A sphere is a three dimensional (3D) object, the contours and plane sections of which are circles.
+A sphere is a three-dimensional (3D) object, the contours and plane sections of which are circles.
 In other words, all of the points on the sphere are at the same distance from a fixed point (center).
-This area of a sphere calculator uses many quantities and notation is as follows:
+This area of a sphere calculator uses many quantities, and the notation is as follows:

-A sphere is a special object that has the lowest surface to volume ratio among all other closed surfaces with a given volume.
-It is just like a circle which encloses the largest area with a given perimeter compared to the other flat figures.
-If you want more general information about spheres, head on to the sphere calc!
+A sphere is a special object that has the lowest surface-to-volume ratio among all other closed surfaces with a given volume.
+It is just like a circle that encloses the largest area with a given perimeter compared to the other flat figures.
+If you want more general information about spheres, head to the sphere calc!

 We can divide any sphere into two equal parts, which are called hemispheres.
-Equations that describe hemisphere are very similar to those which we have presented in the below sections for a full sphere.
+Equations that describe hemispheres are very similar to those we have presented below for a full sphere.
 Are you curious what are properties of the hemispheres?
-Check out our area and volume of a hemisphere calculators and learn more about that kind of objects!
+Check out our area of a hemisphere calculator to learn more about that kind of object!

 How to find the area of a sphere?

-The first person who answered the question how to find the area of a sphere was ancient Greek - Archimedes.
-He had discovered that the orthogonal projection from the lateral area of a cylinder onto the sphere keeps its area.
-Looking in the picture below, you can see that both objects have the same radius r and the height of a cylinder equals the diameter of a sphere d.
+The first person who answered the question of how to find the area of a sphere was the ancient Greek - Archimedes.
+He discovered that the orthogonal projection from the lateral area of a cylinder onto the sphere keeps its area.
+Looking at the picture below, you can see that both objects have the same radius r, and the height of a cylinder equals the diameter of a sphere d.
 Therefore, using the lateral surface area of a cylinder formula, we obtain the following:

 What is the area of a sphere formula?